eclipse-leda/leda-utils/src/rust/blueprint-selector/README.md

 Options:
   -d, --blueprints-dir <BLUEPRINTS_DIR>
-          The directory containing the SDV bluerprints [default: /var/containers/blueprints] -f, --fetch-blueprints
+          The directory containing the SDV blueprints [default: /var/containers/blueprints] -f, --fetch-blueprints
           Start in fetch mode (presents a menu to fetch new/updated blueprints) from a remote repository -e, --blueprints-ext <BLUEPRINT_EXTENSION>